guichavesreal/frontend/vuejs/allvento-clients/README.md

 To run in local mode:

-- Clone this Repository
+- Clone this Repository.
-- Access the allvento-clients folder in your preferred terminal
+- Access the allvento-clients folder in the terminal of your choice.
 - run the 'npm run serve' command.

 ## Main features